paulohsilvapinto/aws-certify/docs/services/database/redshift.md

 - Copy on other compute nodes inside the cluster, to be used in case of node failure.
 - Copy on S3 for backup purposes.

 It is possible to create automatic snapshots on S3 in another region asynchronously for disaster recovery.
 By default, they are stored for one day, but it can be increased to up to 35 days.

+{: .important }
+When a Redshift Cluster is terminated, all automatic generated snapshots are deleted from S3, so remember to generate a manual snapshot before termination.

 To recover from a snapshot, AWS will create a new cluster in parallel with the snapshot and then make the failover to the new cluster.